kexiZeroing/kexiZeroing.github.io/src/blog/react-18-suspense-transition.md

 description: ""
 added: "Oct 7 2023"
 tags: [react]
-updatedDate: "May 5 2025"
+updatedDate: "July 9 2025"
 ---

-Concurrent React is a new feature introduced in React 18 that changes how React handles rendering and updates.
+**Concurrent React** is a new feature introduced in React 18 that changes how React handles rendering and updates.
 A key property of Concurrent React is that rendering is interruptible.
 With synchronous rendering, once an update starts rendering, nothing can interrupt it until the user can see the result on screen.
 In a concurrent render, React may start rendering an update, pause in the middle, then continue later.
 It may even abandon an in-progress render altogether.

 ## New Root API
 Concurrent React is opt-in — it’s only enabled when you use a concurrent feature.
 The new root API in React 18 enables the new concurrent renderer, which allows you to opt-into concurrent features.